 Donors most likely to need more iron:

-If you are a frequent donor or are at risk for having low stores of iron, taking an iron supplement is highly recommended.
+If you are a frequent donor or are at risk for having low iron stores, taking an iron supplement is highly recommended.
 Talk to your health care provider to decide if iron is best for your health.

-Through the end of July 2020, we’re shortening the wait to just one day.
+We’re shortening the deferral wait to just one day.
 You’ll still need to increase your iron level in time for your next appointment, but you won’t have to wait as long to schedule your next appointment.

-The Blood Center does not directly measure your iron.
+Gulf Coast Regional Blood Center does not directly measure your iron.
 When we prick your finger, we test your hematocrit level.
-Blood has three components—red blood cells, plasma and platelets.
+Blood has three components—red blood cells, plasma, and platelets.
 The hematocrit test measures red blood cells because iron increases them.